klaytn/klaytn-docs/docs/klaytn/design/transactions/fee-delegation.md

 ## TxTypeFeeDelegatedValueTransferMemo <a id="txtypefeedelegatedvaluetransfermemo"></a>

-TxTypeFeeDelegatedValueTransferMemo is used when a user wants to send tokens with a specific message.
+TxTypeFeeDelegatedValueTransferMemo is used when a user wants to send KLAY with a specific message.
 TxTypeFeeDelegatedValueTransferMemo is accepted only if `to` is an externally owned account.
 To transfer KLAY to a smart contract account, use [TxTypeFeeDelegatedSmartContractExecution](fee-delegation.md#txtypefeedelegatedsmartcontractexecution) instead.
 The following changes will be made by this transaction type.

 1. The fee payer's balance decreases by the amount of the transaction fee.
 2. The sender's nonce increases by one.